Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson4/README.md

 2. **`gulp init`** - Intialize config files in user's profile folder `%USERPROFILE%\.iot-hub-getting-started`
     - `config-gateway.json`: Configuration for connecting to gateway via SSH.
     - `config-sensortag.json`: Configuration for the SensorTag and BLE sample application in the Gateway SDK.
-    - `config-azure.json`: Configuration for your Azure IoT hub and Azure Table storage connection.
+    - `config-azure.json`: Configuration for your Azure IoT Hub and Azure Table storage account.
-3. **`gulp run`** - Copy config file to the gateway machine and run the BLE sample application in the Gateway SDK.
+3. **`gulp run`** - Configure and run the BLE sample application.
-4. *Start another console to do the following step to read message from azure function.*
+4. *Start another console to do the following steps to read message from azure function.*
-   Use az to get IoT hub connection string, device connection string and azure storage connection string.
-And then modify the config file.
+   Use az to get IoT Hub connection string, device connection string and azure storage connection string and edit IoT Hub connection string and device connection string in config-azure.json.
    ``` bash
    # Get azure storage connection string
    az storage account list -g {resource group name} --query [].name